nautobot/nautobot/docs/core-functionality/power.md

 # Power Outlet

 Power outlets represent the ports on a PDU that supply power to other devices.
 Power outlets are downstream-facing towards power ports.
 A power outlet can be associated with a power port on the same device and a feed leg (i.e. in a case of a three-phase supply).
-This can be used to indicate which power port of a PDU is used to supply power through its power outlets.
+This indicates which power port supplies power to a power outlet.

 # Power Port